presnick/ProgramsInformationPeople/_sources/SimplePythonData/Operators.rst

    :answer_c: 4
    :answer_d: 4.0
    :answer_e: 2
-   :feedback_a: - The // operator does integer division, not exact divisions
+   :feedback_a: - The / operator does exact divisions.
-   :feedback_b: - Integer division results in truncation, not rounding up.
+   :feedback_b: - Neither / nor // leads to rounding up
-   :feedback_c: - The // operator does integer division, but it yields a float when one of the operands is a float/
+   :feedback_c: - The // operator does integer division, but / does not
-   :feedback_d: - The // operator does integer division, and  it yields a float when one of the operands is a float.
+   :feedback_d: - The / operator does exact divisions, not truncation
    :feedback_e: - / does division.
 Perhaps you were thinking of %, which computes the remainder?
-   :correct: d
+   :correct: a

    What value is printed when the following statement executes?